-Fixed point types are used in VHDL and SystemC to represents non-integer numbers without using a floating point format.
-ModelSim automatically recognizes VHDL sfixed and ufixed types as well as SystemC SC_FIXED and SC_UFIXED types and displays them correctly with a fixed point format.
+Fixed point types are used in VHDL to represents non-integer numbers without using a floating point format.
+ModelSim automatically recognizes VHDL sfixed and ufixed types and displays them correctly with a fixed point format.

 In addition, a general purpose fixed point radix feature is available for displaying any vector, regardless of type, in a fixed point format in the Wave window.
 You simply have to specify how many bits to use as fraction bits from the whole vector.